KeepSabbath/wp-keep-sabbath/README.md

 # Keep Sabbath: Wordpress plugin

 A WordPress plugin to help you observe the Biblical Sabbath and Holy days by automatically redirecting specific pages of your site on those days.
+Keep Sabbath is available in the Wordpress.org plugin directory [here](https://wordpress.org/plugins/keep-sabbath/).

 ## About this Initiative